 2. Can Member States choose to leave to the EU?

 Next, we had a question sent in from Katarina, who wanted to know whether Member States were able to leave the EU: We put this question to Traian Ungureanu, a Romanian MEP with the Centre-Right in the European Parliament.
 He explained that Member States are free to leave, but this is not a question that concerns most of them:

 I would say this is the so-called “British question”, because nobody contemplates this sort of question with the exception of Britain.
 So, everything we know about this question comes from the British experience.
 I think that, indeed, a Member State can leave the Union.
 What would be the consequences?
 This is still something that is being debated.
 Nobody can imagine what the consequences of this would be.
 Some say probably no consequence, others are inclined to see this as a move towards complete doom.
-But, for me, the problem is not whether a MS can or will leave the EU, I think the whole question is in what measure can Europe be large enough for all the MS?
-I don’t think the British debate is being pursued in ernest, I think again this is political football and there is no such question in reality.
-I can’t imagine the circumstances in which a MS would indeed propose to leave the union.
+But, for me, the problem is not whether a Member State can or will leave the EU, I think the whole question is in what measure can Europe be large enough for all the Member States?
+I don’t think the British debate is being pursued in earnest, I think again this is political football and there is no such question in reality.
+I can’t imagine the circumstances in which a Member State would indeed propose to leave the union.